kadena-io/scalableBFT.github.io/azure/index.md

 ## VM Requirements

+Prerequisites:
+1. Create a resource group with a the name `kadenaResourceGroup`.
+2. The resource group, `kadenaResourceGroup` must have a storage account named `kadenaStorage`

 The Ansible monitor VM should be configured as follows:

-1. The monitor VM needs to be created in a resource group with a name `kadenaResourceGroup`.
+1. The resource group should be `kadenaResourceGroup`.
-2. The resource group, `kadenaResourceGroup` must have a storage account named `kadenastorage`
+2. Choose any name for the "Virtual machine name", though we use `ansible-monitor`.
+3. Select desired region (default is `East US`).
-3. The monitor VM is built on the image, `Kadena Community Edition, v1.1.4.0`
+4. The monitor VM is build on the image `Kadena Scalable Permissioned Blockchain on Azure`.
-4. The monitor VM uses admin name of `ubuntu` and SSH authentication with public key.
-5. The size of monitor VM can be decided by user, but we recommend using a size greater than Standard B2s.
+5. Select desired size for the monitor VM.
+We recommend using a size greater than Standard B2s (the default is `Standard B2ms`).
-6. The monitor VM needs to allow Port 22 to manage Kadena Node VMs.
+6. For the authentication type, select `SSH public key`.
+7. Set the authentication username to be `ubuntu`.
+8. Copy and paste an SSH public key.
+This public key will be associated with the monitor VM being currently created and with the Kadena Node VMs that will be created later on.
+9. Click on "Review + create", unless you wish to change the rest of the default monitor VM settings.
+Make sure that the monitor VM allows Port 22 access, as this is required for managing Kadena Node VMs.
 See [Network Security Group (NSG) Requirements](#network-security-group-requirements) for more.

 ## Network Security Group Requirements